kyma-project/kyma/docs/security/03-06-oauth2-server.md

    EOF
    ```

    >**NOTE:** This sample OAuth2Client CR has a redirect URI defined through the optional **spec.redirectUris** property.
-See [this](https://github.com/ory/hydra-maester/blob/master/config/crd/bases/hydra.ory.sh_oauth2clients.yaml) CRD for more details.
+See the [CRD](https://github.com/ory/hydra-maester/blob/master/config/crd/bases/hydra.ory.sh_oauth2clients.yaml) for more details.

 ### Use Hydra-generated credentials